BPMN-sw-evol/SOFIS/README.md

 #  Stack OverFlow Issues Searcher - SOFIS

-This program fetches discussions from StackOverflow on a given topic using the StackOverflow API, **consults issues that have been created as of 14/01/2014**, and stores the results in a PostgreSQL database or in local CSV files.
+This program fetches discussions from StackOverflow on a given topic using the StackOverflow API, **consults issues that have been created as of 14/01/2014**, and stores the results in a PostgreSQL database or local CSV file.

 ## Index